tommysullivan/ts-injector/features/readme.md

 One may also make a REST call to "publish" or update the test result to the QA version of the CI Server.
 To do that, review [the readme](lib/test-portal/readme.md)

+## Sharing Results

+To share your test results to the server, you may use [the REST API](lib/test-portal/readme.md).

+Alternatively, you may use:

+    bin/sync-test-results-to-server.sh

+This script will rsync all of your results to the server, leaving any that were previously there untouched.

+NOTE: You will need to enter the password three times, once per test result folder.

+NOTE: If you have updated a local script and wish to sync it with a previous version of the script on the server, you must use the REST API.

 ## Testing Links

 * [QA Testing Effort Timeline](https://docs.google.com/spreadsheets/d/1Bn3a8WpNcYoflH9H59vvYthAzQuReYenkv07PQaso6o/edit?ts=565e1cb5#gid=0&vpid=A1)